majdy-sabra/Softwareproject/README.md

 ## Team Relative size Estimating activity
 * front End <br/><br>
 majdy : On the other hand, I chose to work on the front-end.
-I’ve built similar Java based projects previously, thus, I have a quite good background in designing front ends.
+I’ve built similar Java based projects previously.
+Thus, I have a quite good background in designing front ends.
 <br/><br>
 Israa : I chose to work on the frontend due to having the required skills and knowing the details of colors’ theories.
 <br/><br>